Male Cape May Warbler in a spruce with two Spruce Budworms

 Periodic outbreaks of Eastern Spruce Budworm (every 30-40 years) are part of the natural cycle in spruce and fir forests of Eastern Canada and Michigan’s Upper Peninsula.
 Although budworms are always present in these forests they periodically get out of control.
 Then we have an “outbreak”.
 Their life cycle goes from eggs to larva to pupae to moths.
 In the moth stage eggs are placed in microscopic holes in the needles of spruce and fir trees (and much less often – pines).
 The larvae hatch out and feed on needles or expanding buds.
 As larvae grow, needles are severed at the base.
 After many years of defoliation, the treetop (or the entire tree) may die.
 The larvae that escape the mouths of birds mature to become moths that drill holes in more needles, plant eggs, and continue the cycle for the next year.

-Two warbler species in Canada and the Eastern Upper Peninsula (EUP) – Cape May and Tennessee, are known as spruce budworm specialists, and they dramatically increase their numbers near infested areas as this cycle progresses in years.
-They feast on the larval worms and eventually help bring the cycle to an end – that may take 8 years or more.
+Two warbler species in both Canada and the Eastern Upper Peninsula (EUP) – Cape May and Tennessee, are known as spruce budworm specialists, and they dramatically increase their numbers near infested areas as this cycle progresses in years.
+The third Spruce budworm specialist is the Bay-breasted Warbler, but it nests north of Michigan, in Canada.
+These specialists feast on the larval worms and eventually help bring the cycle to an end – that may take 8 years or more.
 Then most of them will likely move on to another area of North America where spruce budworm is more abundant.

 I began noticing dramatically increased numbers of nesting Cape May and Tennessee Warblers in the EUP in the spring of 2012.
 I searched for and found the center of the outbreak well inland, away from the northern shore of Lake Huron.
 There was about a one acre patch of spruces completely defoliated, but less than 1/2 mile away there was very little defoliation.
 The outbreak has since spread to the entire region, and I have documented many other species taking advantage of the bounty of budworms, which makes finding food for themselves and feeding nestlings much easier.